 Implement Strong Animal Handling Protocols

-Animal bites and injuries to staff are one of the most common workplace hazards in veterinary practice.
-Documented animal handling protocols, muzzle policies, chemical restraint guidelines, and staff training records protect your team and support your insurance position.
+Animal bites and injuries to staff are among the most common workplace hazards in veterinary practice.
+Documented animal handling protocols, muzzle policies, chemical restraint guidelines and staff training records protect your team and support your insurance position.

 4